New results on the global solvability and blow-up for a class of weakly dissipative Camassa-Holm equations: Introduction and main results

-with $\mathbb{K}=\mathbb{R}$ or $\mathbb{K}=\mathbb{T}=\mathbb{R}/2\pi\mathbb{Z}$, where $\lambda>0$ is the dissipative parameter, $\kappa=\pm 1$, and the real dimensionless constant $b\in \mathbb{R}$ is a parameter that provides the competition, or balance, in fluid convection between nonlinear steepening and amplification due to stretching; it is also the number of covariant dimensions associated with the momentum density $m$.
-The unknown $u(t, x)$ stands for the horizontal velocity of the fluid, and $\sigma(t, x)$ is related to the free surface elevation from equilibrium with the boundary assumption, $u \rightarrow0$ and $\sigma\rightarrow1$ as $|x|\rightarrow\infty$.
-The system \eqref{1.1} without the dissipative terms has been studied by several authors, such as \cite{liu2011cauchy,zong2012properties,zhu2013cauchy,gui2010global,guan2010global}.
+where $\lambda>0$ is the dissipative parameter, $\kappa=\pm 1$.
+The real dimensionless constant $b\in \mathbb{R}$ is a parameter that provides the competition, or balance, in fluid convection between nonlinear steepening and amplification due to stretching.
+The number $b$ is also the number of covariant dimensions associated with the momentum density $m$.
+The unknown $u(t, x)$ in \eqref{1.1} stands for the horizontal velocity of the fluid, and $\sigma(t, x)$ is related to the free surface elevation from equilibrium with the boundary assumption.

-Note that the system \eqref{1.1} can be reduced to the damping perturbation of some well-known Camassa-Holm type equations.
-For example, the system \eqref{1.1} reduces to the weakly dissipative Camassa-Holm equation when $b = 2$ and $\sigma(t, x)\equiv 0$ \cite{guo2008blow,wu2009global,novruzov2012blow,shen2011time}.
-The local well-posedness in $H^s$ with $s > \frac{3}{2}$ was established in \cite{wu2009global}, and the global existence and blow-up results were derived in \cite{wu2009global}.
-When $b = 3$ and $\sigma(t, x)\equiv0$, it reduces to the weakly dissipative Degasperis-Procesi equation \cite{guo2011global,guo2009some,wuescher2009global,wuyin2008blow}.
-If the second component $\sigma(t, x)$ is allowed to be nonzero, the choices $b = 2$ and $b = 3$ in (1.1) give rise to the weakly dissipative two-component Camassa-Holm and Degasperis-Procesi equations, respectively \cite{hu2011global,wuyin2008blow}.
+The local and global well-posedness, blow-up criteria for the system \eqref{1.1} without the dissipative terms, i.e., $\lambda=0$, have been studied by several authors, see for example \cites{liu2011cauchy,zong2012properties,zhu2013cauchy,gui2010global,guan2010global}.
+Note that the system \eqref{1.1} can be reduced to some well-known weakly dissipative Camassa-Holm type equations.
+For example, the system \eqref{1.1} reduces to the weakly dissipative Camassa-Holm equation when $b = 2$ and $\sigma(t, x)\equiv 0$ \cites{guo2008blow,wu2009global,novruzov2012blow,shen2011time}.
+The local and global well-posedness in $H^s$ with $s > \frac{3}{2}$ are established in \cite{wu2009global}.
+When $b = 3$ and $\sigma(t, x)\equiv0$, system \eqref{1.1} becomes the weakly dissipative Degasperis-Procesi equation \cites{guo2011global,guo2009some,wuescher2009global,wuyin2008blow}.
+Moreover, if the second component $\sigma(t, x)$ in \eqref{1.1} is assumed to be nonzero, the choices $b = 2$ and $b = 3$ in \eqref{1.1} give rise to the weakly dissipative two-component Camassa-Holm and Degasperis-Procesi equations, respectively \cites{hu2011global,wuyin2008blow}.